 The research training on a specific project will be supplemented by seminars, retreats, methods courses, training in transferable skills and participation at least in one international conference.
 The doctoral programme is open for students that hold either a Master or Diploma degree or, in exceptional cases, a 4-year Bachelor degree.
 Successful students of the graduate school will be awarded a doctoral degree (Dr. rer. nat.) by the LMU after 3 to 4 years.
 Candidates need to prove a strong qualitative background as well as interest and ability to conduct independent research.

 More than 39 research groups, internationally recognized for their innovative research approaches and technologies, form the core faculty of the Graduate School.
 Using state of the art approaches, these groups aim to answer essential questions relevant to basic and applied biological and biochemical research.
+Within their own research group or in collaboration with a specialized research group on campus, LSM doctorates are given the opportunity to learn and command a variety of techniques.
 Thus, the doctoral students at the LSM are provided with thorough training in advanced methods in life science.

 The LSM does not charge tuition fees for attending the doctoral programme.